Bronchitis: Epidemiology

-Acute bronchitis is one of the most common diseases.
-About 5% of adults are affected, and about 6% of children have at least one episode a year.
+Acute bronchitis is one of the most common diseases and the most common type of bronchitis.
+About 5% of adults are affected, and about 6% of children have at least one episode yearly.
 It occurs more often in the winter.
-More than 10 million people in the US visit a doctor each year for this condition, with about 70% receiving antibiotics which are mostly not needed.
+More than 10 million people in the U.S. visit a healthcare provider each year for this condition, with about 70% receiving antibiotics that are mostly unnecessary.
 There are efforts to decrease the use of antibiotics in acute bronchitis.
-Acute bronchitis is the most common type of bronchitis.

 Chronic bronchitis

 Chronic bronchitis is a lower respiratory tract disease, defined by a productive cough that lasts for three months or more per year for at least two years.
 The cough is sometimes referred to as a smoker's cough since it often results from smoking.
 When chronic bronchitis occurs together with decreased airflow it is known as chronic obstructive pulmonary disease (COPD).
-Many people with chronic bronchitis have COPD however, most people with COPD do not also have chronic bronchitis.
-Estimates of the number of people with COPD who have chronic bronchitis are 7 to 40%.
+Many people with chronic bronchitis have COPD; however, most people with COPD do not also have chronic bronchitis.
+Estimates of the number of people with COPD who have chronic bronchitis are 7–40%.
 Estimates of the number of people who smoke and have chronic bronchitis who also have COPD is 60%.

 The term "chronic bronchitis" was used in previous definitions of COPD but is no longer included in the definition.
 The term is still used clinically.
 While both chronic bronchitis and emphysema are often associated with COPD, neither is needed to make the diagnosis.
 A Chinese consensus commented on symptomatic types of COPD that include chronic bronchitis with frequent exacerbations.